jjthomas/rule_engine/README.md

 anomaly if any of its rules fires.
 RE can prune redundant rules to improve overall precision and display rules in an easily understandable format.

-String, int, and double features are supported.
-String features with cardinality up to 100 will be considered categorical, and others will be discarded.
-Int/double features  with cardinality up to 50 will be considered categorical, while others will be discretized into 15 buckets of equal size, plus a separate bucket for nulls.
-The class variable must be binary.

 See `rookies.py` for the key APIs and example usage.

 ## Installation
 Install pandas and pyarrow (python3).
-We recommend installing these packages inside a virtualenv, which can be created with `python3 -m venv cube_venv` and then entered with `source cube_venv/bin/activate`.
+We recommend installing these packages inside a virtualenv, which can be created with `python3 -m venv rule_venv` and then entered with `source rule_venv/bin/activate`.
 On macOS, install llvm with `brew install llvm`.

 Build the C++ library with